kowainik/relude/README.md

   default-language:    Haskell2010
 ```

-This way, you can't access any other module of relude.
-If you want to use e.g.
+If you want to use e.g. `Relude.Extra.Enum`, you need to list it
-`Relude.Extra.Enum`, you need to list it (and potentially other modules) under
+(and potentially other modules, like `Relude.Unsafe`) under
 the `mixins` field as well, like this:

 ```cabal